libracms/zendframework-minimal/README.md

 ### CONTRIBUTING

-If you wish to contribute to Zend Framework 2.0, please read both the README-DEV.md and README-GIT.md file.
+If you wish to contribute to Zend Framework, please read both the CONTRIBUTING.md and README-GIT.md file.

 ### QUESTIONS AND FEEDBACK